lordmauve/pgzero/doc/builtins.rst

     .. method:: screenshot()

-        Takes a screenshot of the entire game window and saves it.
+        Takes a screenshot of the entire game window and saves it to ``Pictures`` in your home directory.

-        On Windows, the save location is ``%USERPROFILE%\Pictures\pgzero``, on MacOS and Linux it is ``~/Pictures/pgzero``.
+        Returns the path of the file that was written, as a string.

-        The default keybinding to take screenshots is F12 and doesn't require the user to manually use this function in their code.
+        You can press F12 to take a screenshot at any time, without needing to call this function.

     .. method:: draw.line(start, end, (r, g, b), width=1)